tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 This can apply to any properly defined trigram, like the cognitive behavioral trigram shown above.
 For example, if we claim that a *behavior* is a product of *thoughts* (one’s own or those one is exposed to) and we also posit that *thoughts* are to be measured by *feelings*, we can say *behavior = thoughts / feelings*, which says that the value of *feelings* is the measure by which we should value *thoughts* when evaluating *behavior*.
 By the same token, *feelings = thoughts/behavior*, which claims that *feelings* can be determined when measuring *thoughts* by their value to *behavior.*  Further, we can speculate as to what the 4th ‘white dot’ might be… intention? heart?
 Let’s call it *X* for now.
 We can determine what *X* is, as we did above with *society*, *law* and *ethics*,  by evaluating *thoughts* that are reinforced (‘multiplied’) by *behavior*.
 Perhaps *X=beliefs*?

 In any case, the twelve formulas of Newton's 2<sup>nd</sup> show some very interesting relationships between ethics, laws, society, and ‘power', and, in my humble opinion, a new perspective on the dynamics of culture and society that, if nothing else, raises some important questions.
 As it applies here, it shows how the tholon can describe everything from atoms to culture.
-Because the math involved in a tholon can be more than the reader might be interested in, the subject is covered more deeply in Appendix D.
+Because the math involved in a tholon can be more than the reader might be interested in, the subject is covered more deeply in Appendix B.

 What is being said here is that from the 3+1 dimensions of reality, to the laws of electricity, to the way the psyche works, all of these are expressions of the same primary archetype, and its children.
 This means that *thoughts*, *volts*, *laws*, and the *Z* axis  are the same primal energy or awareness expressed in very different contexts and scopes, just as are *feelings*, *ethics*, *resistance*, and the *X* axis, or *society*, *behavior*, *current*, and the *Y* axis.
 This then implies that *beliefs*, *time*, (social) *power*, and (electrical) *power* are also the same +1 ‘white dot’ in different contexts and scopes.